noteab/dolphSol-Improvement-Macro/README.md

-# dolphSol Improvement Macro
+# dolphSol Improvement Macro (dSIM)
  A macro for the Roblox game "Sol's RNG", including features such as obby completion and item collection.
 A work in progress - BuilderDolphin
  This Improved version of this macro includes many community request features.
 A work in progress - noteab

 ## Installation
   - First of all, you need to download **[AutoHotKey v1.1](https://www.autohotkey.com/)** (Not 2.0), and run the installer
-  - Once complete, download the most recent version of dolphSol through the most recent [GitHub Release](https://github.com/noteab/dolphSol-Improvement-Macro/releases/latest) (Download source code ZIP)
+  - Once complete, download the most recent version of dSIM through the most recent [GitHub Release](https://github.com/noteab/dolphSol-Improvement-Macro/releases/latest) (Download source code ZIP)
   - After downloading, extract the ZIP file to your desired directory
   - You can now run dolphSol through the Main.ahk file in the folder
 ### TO ACCESS PYTHON FEATURES SUCH AS DISCORD BOT, AUTO MERCHANT AND MORE